McDegens-DAO/McSwap/README.md

 [McSwap.xyz](https://mcswap.xyz)

 ## ATTN
-pNFTs are not yet supported by McSwap.
+McSwap supports trades for NFTs and cNFTs. pNFTs are not yet supported.

 ## Support
 Create a ticket at our [Discord](https://discord.com/invite/hXXDvYTQhj)